CodeFromAnywhere/actionschema-migrate/README.md

+> September 2024: Decided to for now lay down work on this.
+The reason is that this high level of abstraction causes the resulting code to be quite hard to read/understand.
+It's useful but the other way to do it is using LLMs and generate less abstracted code directly from an OpenAPI.
+The latter - although it repeats - results in much simpler, more readable code.

 # ActionSchema Migrate CLI

 This CLI performs a migration on remote ActionSchema microservices and creates an SDK and Typescript Types in your codebase afterwards.